Origin of Anomalous Hall effect in Cr-doped RuO$_2$: Results and discussion

 There are several conceptual issues with this partitioning.
 First, the anomalous Hall effect in collinear magnets requires spin-orbit coupling and corresponding induced Berry phases.
 The resulting Hall resistivity does not have to be linear in magnetization and quite often cannot be partitioned into two additive terms, one for canting and the other for altermagnetism~\cite{liu_multipolar_2024}.
 Furthermore, if the latter is just a small correction to the former, as in Ref.~\onlinecite{wang_emergent_2023}, this partitioning is particularly impossible.

 Second, the classical linear dependence of $\sigma_H^M$ on $M$ is only correct for ferromagnets in a multidomain state.
-There is no physical argument for a linear dependence in a canted state, as long as the ferromagnetic exchange splitting is larger than spin-orbit coupling --- which is commonly the case and - as seen from our calculated magnetic band structures without (Fig.~\ref{fig:bands_NM_vs_SP}) and with spin-orbit coupling (Fig.~\ref{fig:bands_SOC_vs_SP}) - applies also to our Cr-doped \ce{RuO2}.
+There is no physical argument for a linear dependence in a canted state, as long as the ferromagnetic exchange splitting is larger than spin-orbit coupling --- which is commonly the case and - as seen from our calculated magnetic band structures without (Fig.~\ref{fig:bands}a) and with spin-orbit coupling (Fig.~\ref{fig:bands}b) - applies also to our Cr-doped \ce{RuO2}.
 Moreover, unless the canting sign is correlated with the sense of the altermagnetic order (for whatever reason), the latter does not interact with the field, and the altermagnetic domain $\delta$ does not depend on the field.
 If canting does couple with altermagnetism, as it was observed, for instance, in a true altermagnet, MnTe~\cite{Betancourt,Chilcote,kluczyk2023,Nirmal}, then the observed altermagnetic Hall conductivity $\sigma^A$ follows the net magnetization $M$.

-It is worth noting that while $\sigma_H^M$ does not have to be linear with $M$, in this experiment (cf. Fig. 4b in Ref.~\onlinecite{wang_emergent_2023}) it nearly is.
-Fig. \ref{fig:sigma_M} shows that the measured $\sigma^{AHE}$ is exceedingly well described by a linear function with a small quadratic correction so that there is absolutely no reason to fit the large-$M$ part separately and then subtract the fit from the data.
+It is worth noting that while $\sigma_H^M$ does not have to be linear with $M$, in this experiment it nearly is (cf. Fig.~4b in Ref.~\onlinecite{wang_emergent_2023}).
+Fig.~\ref{fig:model}b shows that the measured $\sigma^{AHE}$ is exceedingly well described by a linear function with a small quadratic correction so that there is absolutely no reason to fit the large-$M$ part separately and then subtract the fit from the data.
 This is an artificial procedure, and the remainder is an artifact, simply reflecting the small but natural nonlinearity of the regular ferromagnetic AHC~\cite{liu_multipolar_2024}.

 To conclude this section, the data presented in Ref.~\onlinecite{wang_emergent_2023} are completely incompatible with a scenario of \ce{RuO2} being a canted altermagnet, and completely compatible with the scenario of random ferromagnetic clusters of \ce{CrO2} embedded in nonmagnetic, but polarizable in a standard way \ce{RuO2}.